Jason-Jianqiang-Zhao/r-collab-Jason/README.md

 This is the first change in this new README file.
 Cormac Change

-This is a conflict made by Cormac and Jason
+This is a conflict made by Cormac and Jason and new change